Toggle menu

 Every polling station will have the following equipment and support in place:

-• Rest chairs/seating for voters who cannot stand for long periods.
+• A rest chair for voters who cannot stand for long periods.

 • Magnifiers to increase the size of the text on a document.